 This will be incredibly hard in the decadent world of today, where people spend hours taking selfies and watching reality TV.
 Real values have been replaced by instant gratification, and a right here right now, fuck the consequences type of culture.

-Cato, the Stoic hardass of two millennia ago, once said in a public speech that the surest sign of deterioration in the Republic is when pretty boys fetch more than fields, and jars of caviar more than ploughmen.
+Cato, the original hardass of two millennia ago, once said in a public speech that the surest sign of deterioration in the Republic is when pretty boys fetch more than fields, and jars of caviar more than ploughmen.
 The influx of money after the end of the Punic Wars, brought with it a culture of decadence.
 The rich spent time focusing on getting more money, and living a hedonistic lifestyle.
 Many of the poor got hooked on this cycle as well, getting addicted to spectacles and gladiator games.

 We are in a similar situation today.
 Decadence is all around us.
 Many people are just interested in money and showing off their wealth.
 Materialism and consumerism has reached astronomical levels.
 Sports stars are millionaires, while teachers and scientists have to do with meager wages.
 People only think of themselves, which is the reason why identity politics exudes such a strong pull.
 In such times, it is hard to get people to focus on what really matters.
 It is hard to get them to stop behaving in a selfish way and to look up and see the world.
 This task is very nearly impossible, but without it, we are doomed.